-There are several factors that can impact on the amount (or if your case is bailable in the first place).
-For instance, the judge will look at your criminal record, the severity of the crime you are accused of, whether you are a flight risk and if you can afford the bail.
-However, the judge needs a guarantee that you will appear in court to face your accuser; hence, the need to post bail.
+There are several factors that will impact the amount of bail, and whether your case is bailable in the first place).
+As an example, the court will take a look at your criminal record, the seriousness of the criminal offense you are charged with, whether you are likely to run and if you are able to come up with the bail.

-You need to have the following information handy when talking to the bonds agent.
+You should have have the following information on hand when talking to the bonds agent:

 - The jail, city, and county where the defendant is committed